We've teamed up with food writer Jennifer Stempel of TheCubanReuben.com

-.
-Jennifer will be sharing easy to prepare, original, matzah-centric, recipes created just for PJ Library families.
-We kick off the series with a delicious side dish, Roasted Broccoli Florets with Lemon Garlic Matzah Crumbs.
+, who will be sharing easy to prepare, original, matzah-centric recipes created just for PJ Library families, starting with a delicious side dish, Roasted Broccoli Florets with Lemon Garlic Matzah Crumbs.

 First up, we’ll be enjoying my Roasted Broccoli Florets with Lemon Garlic Matzah Crumbs.
 If easy is what you’re looking for, this is the recipe for you.
 I also promise that if you weren’t a broccoli fan before, you will be after you try this dish.
 There’s something magical that happens when deep green broccoli meets a hot oven and emerges with a gentle char.
 I’ve converted plenty of cruciferous haters with this recipe.
 The combination of sweet and pungent roasted garlic married with vibrant and refreshingly tart lemon zest perfumes the matzah crumbs in such a way that it won’t take long for this dish to become a heavily-requested staple on any Passover table.